sinonjs/sinon/docs/_releases/latest/mocks.md

 #### `var expectation = sinon.expectation.create([methodName]);`

-Creates an expectation without a mock object, basically an anonymous mock function.
+Creates an expectation without a mock object, which is essentially an anonymous mock function.

 Method name is optional and is used in exception messages to make them more readable.